rabbitmq/rabbitmq-website/site/configure.md

 ### <a id="verify-configuration-effective-configuration" class="anchor" href="#verify-configuration-effective-configuration">Verify Configuration: How to Check Effective Configuration</a>

-It is possible to print effective configuration (user provided values merged into defaults) using the <a href="/rabbitmqctl.8.html">rabbitmqctl environment</a> command.
+It is possible to print effective configuration (user provided values merged into defaults) using the [rabbitmqctl environment](/rabbitmqctl.8.html) command.
 It will print applied configuration for every application (RabbitMQ, plugins, libraries) running on the node.

 Effective configuration should be verified together with config file location (see above).